'SOB, SOB' by Kerry James Marshall at the Museum of Contemporary Art Chicago, 2016

 Jessica Gaynelle Moss (b.
 1987) is an artist, independent curator and arts consultant to institutions and private clients.
-She has an extensive background in program management, production and fabrication, nonprofit leadership, community engagement and the advancement of equitable development.
+She has an extensive background in program management, production and fabrication, nonprofit leadership, community engagement, education, and the advancement of equitable development.
 Jessica is committed to developing innovative, ethical and responsible solutions to improve the conditions that directly affect Black people, women and underrepresented artists.

-As an arts worker and consultant, Jessica has experience with a diverse roster of institutions including The Joan Mitchell Center, The City of Pittsburgh, The National Trust for Historic Preservation, The National Museum of African American History and Culture, The National Portrait Gallery, The Harvey B. Gantt Center for African American Art + Culture, The Center for Craft, Theaster Gates' Rebuild Foundation, DreamWorks Animation, and The Pittsburgh Foundation in Pittsburgh, PA.
+As an arts worker and consultant, Jessica has experience with a diverse roster of institutions including The Joan Mitchell Center, The City of Pittsburgh, The National Trust for Historic Preservation, The National Museum of African American History and Culture, The National Portrait Gallery, The Harvey B. Gantt Center for African American Art + Culture, The Center for Craft, Theaster Gates' Rebuild Foundation, DreamWorks Animation, and The Pittsburgh Foundation.

 Jessica received a bachelors in Fine Art from Carnegie Mellon University; a masters in Arts Administration, Policy and Management from the School of the Art Institute of Chicago; and a masters in Studies of the Law from the University of Pittsburgh School of Law.